-28 New standards and interpretations, not yet adopted
+30 New standards and interpretations, not yet adopted

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-As at 31 March 2024, MCA has not notified any new standards or amendments to the accounting standards which are effective from 1 April 2024.
+For the year ended 31 March 2025, MCA has notified ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+1 April 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.

-29 Ratio Analysis and its elements
+31 Ratio Analysis and its elements